 The “Highlands of Oakland” went on sale in November of 1925.
-It is located area of of Tunnel Road and behind what is now the Parkwoods Condominiums.
-The area was burned during the 1991 Oakland Firestorm and I assume there are no original homes left.
+It is located area of Tunnel Road and behind what is now the Parkwoods Condominiums.
+The area was burned during the 1991 Oakland Firestorm, and I assume there are no original homes left.

 The Highlands of Oakland faces on Tunnel Road and is 20 minutes from the business district of Oakland.
 It consisted of 300 large parcels for a low price of $225.

 Fred T. Wood Co. developed this beautiful scenic tract high in the hills of Oakland.

 In the months before the opening of the “Highlands of Oakland” force of men had been actively building streets.
 The winding roads cover some of the most beautiful scenic property in the San Francisco Bay –

 More pictures of the Highlands of Oakland can be seen here – OMCA

 “The Oakland Hills has been compared to the Seven Hills of Rome.”

 “Miss Australia” Beryl Mills visits the “Highlands of Oakland” after touring UC Berkeley.